SushkaCraft/ShooterCMD/README.md

 Current version 0.2.3

-**-Resolved a bug causing objects to remove when shot at point-blank range.
+- **Resolved a bug causing objects to remove when shot at point-blank range.**
--The cursor is hidden during gameplay to eliminate flickering.**
+- **The cursor is hidden during gameplay to eliminate flickering.**

 ## Controls
 - **Q**: Quit the game.